The Complete Do-it-yourself Guide to Addressing Common Plumbing Issues at Home

 Can I fix a plumbing problem myself?

-There are a few important tools, such as a plunger, adjustable wrench, pipe wrench, Teflon tape, and a screwdriver.
+You’ll need some indispensable tools like a plunger, adjustable wrench, pipe wrench, Teflon tape, and an screwdriver.

 Is DIY plumbing safe?